johanzi/crispr_cas9_arabidopsis/README.md

+# Introduction

+## CRISPR/Cas system

+## single guide RNA

+A single guide RNA (sgRNA) is an engineered RNA molecule containing 2 elements:

+* a CRISPR RNA (crRNA) which contains the target site (also called **spacer**) of the genome and is usually 15-20 bp long
+* a trans-activating crRNA (tracrRNA), also called **scaffold sequence**, which binds to the Cas9 nuclease

+In nature, these 2 elements form 2 separate RNA molecules which hybridize to ensure Cas9 activity at the target site specified by the crRNA.
+They were merged into one molecule called sgRNA to facilitate cloning.
+Hairpin structures within the sgRNA mimics the crRNA-tracrRNA complex enabling the binding of Cas9.

+**Note**: the original target sequence in the invading phage which is incorporated into the repeat-spacer array (also called CRISPR array) in bacteria is called the **protospacer**.
+It becomes the **spacer** once in the repeat-spacer array and becomes the crRNA when transcribed. **Protospacer adjacent motif** (PAM) defines the 3-nt motif adjacent (in 5') to the original **protospacer**.
+Since the term **target sequence/site** sounds more explicit than **spacer** to define the 19-20 nt sequence which matches the region of the genome to be targeted, we will stick to the **target sequence/site** across the text.

 # Material required

 ## Plasmids

-The construct is split into one module vector set (pCBC-DT1T2) containing the guide RNAs (gRNAs) and a binary vector based on pCAMBIA (pHHE401E) containing additional sequences ensuring proper expression of the sgRNAs and transformation into Arabidopsis.
+The construct is split into one module vector set (pCBC-DT1T2) containing two single guide RNAs (sgRNAs) and a binary vector based on pCAMBIA (pHHE401E) containing additional sequences ensuring proper expression of the 2 sgRNAs and transformation into Arabidopsis.
 The cloning happens in 2 steps:

 1. First a PCR on pCBC-DT1T2 allows to add the proper target sequences on the gRNA and the *BsaI* restriction sites on pCBC-DT1T2
 2. Secondly, a restriction-ligation step is performed to incorporate a part of pCBC-DT1T2 into pHHE401E, removing in the meantime its spectinomycin (SpR) resistance cassette of the latter [Xing et al 2014](https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-014-0327-y).